 - Notify the Bank as soon as possible if you move or change your contact numbers on 1800 64 64 84.

 - Check your account balance frequently, and report any unauthorised transactions to the Bank immediately on 1800 64 64 84.
+Arab Bank Australia utilises 24 x 7 transaction monitoring of purchasing patterns for your protection.
+We may from time to time call you and /or block your card until we can confirm transactions with you.

 - Sign new cards immediately upon receipt.
 Destroy old cards once the new card is activated.